-The PIHP reviews service plan development via Tailored Care Management/Care Coordination and in Utilization Management (UM).
+The PIHP reviews service plan development via care coordination and in Utilization Management (UM).
 Utilization Management ensures that all service plan elements are present.
 During the annual Mercer review, which consists of Mercer as well as DHB and DMH staff, state Subject Matter Experts in TBI services utilize a standard review tool to review the PIHP's monitoring process to ensure that the PIHP is indeed monitoring service plan development.
 A sample of plans is reviewed at this time.